vadivelshanmugam/Date-Time-Picker/README.md

 # Date-Time-Picker
-This is Date time picker having lots of custome options, like color, meridium, date format
+This is Date time picker having lots of custome options, like color, meridiem, date format